The Fine Art Deadline has passed since March 12, it is not possible to apply anymore for 2023-2024.

-If you wish to apply for Fine Art please follow the steps as mentioned on this page.
+If you want to apply for (de)Fine Art, follow the steps as mentioned on this page:

-The admission process is set up in 2 steps.
-Assessors of the Fine Arts department will firstly evaluate all applications.
-Thereafter they will make a selection of applicants who will be invited to participate in a one-day online workshop.
-The workshop allows candidates to experience aspects of the WDKA Fine Art department.
-Moreover, the workshop will also allow the assessors to evaluate to whom the department seems like a good fit and who will be accepted to the Fine Art department.
-The decision will be communicated after the workshop.
+The admission procedure consists of two parts.
+Assessors of the (de)Fine Arts department will first evaluate your admission exam (see step 3 below).
+Based on the results of the admission exam they will make a selection of applicants who will be invited to participate in a one-day online workshop.
+The workshop will give candidates a taste of the WdKA (de)Fine Arts programme as well as for the (de)Fine Art assessors to evaluate which candidates seem like a good fit for the (de)Fine Art department.
+The final decision of which candidates will be invited to join WdKA will be made and communicated after the workshops.

 Please make sure to read the information about the additional requirements for international applicants through the link listed below.
-And more information regarding the tuition fee you can consult the page listed below as well.

-Apply at Studielink
+Register at Studielink

-Apply at WdKA
+Apply to WdKA

-After applying at Studielink and receiving your student number you can apply at the WdKA.
-Please note that you can only apply for one of the majors we offer at the WdKA (unless you combine a Design or Fine Arts bachelor programme with “Design Teacher Training or Leisure & Event Management”).
-Please click on the link below to apply for Fine Art.
-You will receive a confirmation email after application.Apply at WdKA
+After registering at Studielink and receiving your student number, you can apply at WdKA.
+Please note that you can only apply for one of the Bachelor programmes we offer at WdKA.
+Through this admission form you can apply to enroll in the 1st or 2nd year.
+Please click on the apply to WdKA link below.
+You will receive a confirmation email after application.

-If you are a NON-EU student and wish to apply for the Holland Scholarship, you are asked to send in a letter of motivation to email@example.com.
-Please state in the subject of the email “Scholarship” and the bachelor you are applying for.
-Apart from your motivation to apply for the Holland Scholarship, please make sure the letter states the following information: - Full Name - Bachelor you are applying for - Student number Please keep the letter to a maximum of 1,5 page (A4)Scholarships for non-EU students
+If you are a Non-EU student and want to apply for the Holland Scholarship, you are asked to send in a letter of motivation to email@example.com.
+Please state in the subject of the email “Scholarship” and the Bachelor you are applying for.
+Apart from your motivation for applying for the Scholarship, we need the following information in your letter: - Full Name - The Bachelor you are applying to - Student number Keep the letter to a maximum of 1,5 pages (A4) Please note: The number of scholarships we can hand out is limited.
+Unfortunately, not everyone who meets the requirements will receive a scholarship.
+Please note that the number of scholarships we can hand out are limited, so unfortunately not everyone who meets the requirements will receive a scholarship.Scholarships for non-EU students